 Historically known for its many acres of orange groves, a day in Mandarin is best started in one of its many parks.

-- Flynn Park (2738 Orange Pickers Rd, 32223) – The Flynn family in Mandarin operated a local seed and feed store on Flynn Road in the 1900s.
+- Walter Anderson Memorial Park (2738 Orange Pickers Rd, 32223) – Walter Anderson Memorial Park (formally known as Flynn Park) is located about one-half mile west of San Jose Boulevard on Orange Picker Road.
+The Flynn family in Mandarin operated a local seed and feed store on Flynn Road in the 1900s.
 Mr. James J. Flynn, the park’s namesake, also operated a taxi service for Jacksonville and St. Augustine.
 Flynn Park was one of the first parks in the Mandarin area utilized for community sports.

 - Alberts Field (12073 Brady Rd, 32223) – The Albert family were local artists who resided in the Mandarin area that later donated their land to the City of Jacksonville for use as a park.